 Shellfishing and barge shipments of sand and gravel constitute the major commercial use of the harbor.
-The most important water dependent commercial uses are located in the Upper Harbor near the Wall Street tidal area.
-Norwalk's harbor is included in the U.S. Department of Transportation's National Marine Highway System and the Harbor Harvest Project supported by the Connecticut Port Authority.
+Water dependent commercial uses are located in the South Norwalk Marine Commercial area along South Water Street, in the Upper Harbor near Wall Street and along the East Norwalk channel.
+Norwalk's harbor and private Harbor Harvest project are included in the U.S. Department of Transportation's National Marine Highway System and the Harbor Harvest Project supported by the Connecticut Port Authority.